malyn/Enforth/DESIGN.md

 * 16-bit Forth
 * Token-threaded Forth with 8-bit tokens.
-  * 32 words (5 bits) may be defined in RAM and require a 128-byte RAM lookup table.
-  * Remaining words (224) are in flash.
-  * Ideally we would only use 128/160/192 flash words for the kernel and then make 96/64/32 available for FFI primitives.
-  * 128 looks possible, which then gives us 96 for FFI (which should be fine for a huge number of Arduino Libraries and stuff) and 32 for RAM.
+* Tokens reference primitive words; user-defined words are invoked with `DO*` tokens that get the PFA of the callee from the instruction stream (in the same manner as how `LIT` works).

 # Primitives vs. Definitions

-**Primitives** are part of the ARF kernel and are Forth words written in C.  They can block if necessary (for I/O, although that would not be ideal if we ever implement multitasking), but they cannot reenter the ARF kernel.
+**Primitives** are part of the ARF kernel and are Forth words written in C or Forth.
+C-based words can block if necessary (for I/O, although that would not be ideal if we ever implement multitasking), but they cannot reenter the ARF kernel.
 That is because the kernel needs a thread of words to follow and that thread effectively stops at the point where a C word has been invoked.
+Reentrant primitives must be written in Forth and are then dispatched by way of the `DOPRIM` primitive, which tells the inner interpreter that the IP points into ROM, for those processors (AVR) that must use different instructions to access ROM and RAM.

-**Definitions** are Forth words that are located in RAM and participate in the threading process.
-This allows those words to reenter the interpreter, change between interpretation and compilation states, etc.
+**User-defined words** are Forth words written by the user and are executed from RAM.
+These words can reenter the interpreter, change between interpretation and compilation states, etc.

+## Deprecated content, now that we are going to support ROM-based words

 This distinction between the two types of words works fine in almost all cases except for `EVALUATE` and `QUIT`, which loop and/or reenter the address interpreter.
 Those two words need to be present in RAM so that they can participate in the threading flow.